 What kind of dog is the perfect fit for your family?
-Many people have a difficult time deciding between two prominent breeds, prompting them to consider a combination of the two.
+Many people have a difficult time deciding between two popular dog breeds, prompting them to consider a combination of the two.

-The Sheprador, a German Shepherd Labrador Retriever mix, is one of these rare combinations that just might win you over with their lovable attitudes, high energy personalities, and trainable mindsets.
+The Sheprador, a German Shepherd Lab mix, is one of these rare combinations that just might win you over with their lovable attitudes, high energy personalities, and trainable mindsets.

 Designer breeding such as the German Shepherd Lab Mix has been going on for decades.
-It has produced some of the most lovable pups on the planet, and Shepradors are no exception.
+It has produced some of the most lovable and popular family pups on the planet, and Shepradors are no exception.

-If you have been on the market for a new canine companion, here are all the details you need to know about the Lab Shepherd Mix before you find a breeder.
+If you have been on the market for a new canine companion, here are all the details you need to know about the Lab German Shepherd Mix and how to care for one before you find a dog breeder.

 German Shepherd Lab mixes are excellent dogs that have been around for decades.
 Creating specialty hybrid breeds like this has risen in popularity over the past few years, but not many records are available.
 As a result, we don’t actually know when or where the first Sheprador dog came from.